codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. Heat Sink
+ 1. 44.1 kHz
- 2. Temperature Decipator
+ 2. 20.5 kHz
- 3. Heat Vent
+ 3. 1.5 MHz
- 4. CPU Vent
+ 4. 32.0 kHz

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  44.1 kHz
 </details>